 Another place I’ve tried Krémes is Gerbeaud.
 We didn’t go here this time, but it’s one of the best cafes in the city.
 It’s made with egg whites here.
 I love this cake no matter what, but I think I like it better with the whipped cream instead of egg whites.

 Langos is a must try in Hungary as I’ve mentioned before.
 It’s not sweet, but you can get sweet toppings put on top if you’re not in the mood for garlic.
-The cheapest and best place to get it is Central Market Hall, just next to the school I want to go to, and my favourite green bridge.
+The cheapest and best place to get it is Central Market Hall.
 This market has everything; lots of people who live here do their grocery shopping here.
 It’s definitely a good place to immerse yourself in Hungarian culture, try new food, or buy souvenirs.

 There are tons of places to eat in Budapest that are good, but I’ve been to all of these places more than once, and would go to them again.
 Avoid the expensive restaurants in the tourist areas, and read reviews before trying a new place.
 This city has something for everyone, and any type of food you could ever crave.
 Even Kraft Dinner, it’s sold at the American grocery store.